-In tournaments, matches are played in a best of three, five or seven maps format.
+In tournaments, matches are played in a best of 3, 5 or 7 maps format.
 Keep a close eye on which race a player chooses to lead (Terran, Protoss or Zerg).
 Each race has different strengths and weaknesses, so strategies will vary depending on the pick.
 Certain players are stronger with certain races, so race selection will have a big impact on the match result.

 The first goal is massive in Rocket League.
 Each round is so short that a deficit is hard to recover from – bear this in mind when betting in-play.

 Each has it’s own charm.
 Much like sports, it’s about finding your niche and researching like crazy.
 Once you’re loaded with this information you’re well placed to have an edge over the sportsbooks and maximise profits.

 Arguably Dota 2, League of Legends and Starcraft require the most knowledge therefore have the greatest barrier to entry.
 Rocket League wold be the easiest to pick up and learn, with CS:GO and Rainbow Six somewhere in the middle.

 The deeper and more specialist your knowledge the better.
 Although be sure to check which tournaments are available to bet on.
 As esports are a relatively new trend, many traders aren’t sure how to price it, so tend to be selective when picking matches and competitions.

 Who has the best esports coverage?